rg-3/screenshot.js/README.md

 __To be released__

+* Prevent a click of the help icon from jumping to the top of the browser action's window when the browser action has a vertical scroll bar.

 * Calculate the width and height of a video using `videoWidth` and `videoHeight`.
 This avoids a video screenshot from being stretched beyond its natural size on some websites.